Ancyjohnj/sample1/README.md

 The dataset contains employee information such as:

-Company
+.Company

-Age
+.Age

-Salary
+.Salary

-Place
+.Place

-Country
+.Country
-Gender
+.Gender

 Data Preprocessing Steps

-Explored the dataset and found unique values.
+.Explored the dataset and found unique values.

-Performed statistical analysis.
+.Performed statistical analysis.

-Handled missing values using median and mode.
+.Handled missing values using median and mode.

-Replaced age value 0 with NaN.
+.Replaced age value 0 with NaN.

-Removed duplicate rows.
+.Removed duplicate rows.

-Detected outliers using the IQR method.
+.Detected outliers using the IQR method.

-Filtered data based on age and salary.
+.Filtered data based on age and salary.

-Created Age vs Salary and Place-wise charts.
+.Created Age vs Salary and Place-wise charts.

-Applied One-Hot Encoding to categorical variables.
+.Applied One-Hot Encoding to categorical variables.

-Applied StandardScaler for feature scaling.
+.Applied StandardScaler for feature scaling.

 Tools Used